-Despite being the second largest city in Austria, Graz isn’t usually one of the first places people think of when planning a trip to Austria, and unlike Vienna and Salzburg it receives only a small amount of tourists per year.
+Despite being the second largest city in Austria, Graz isn’t usually one of the first places people think of when planning a trip to Austria, and unlike Vienna and Salzburg, it receives only a small number of tourists per year.

-Graz has palaces and castles, similar to Vienna and Salzburg, but it also has its own unique feel.
+Yet Graz has palaces and castles, similar to Vienna and Salzburg, as well as its own unique feel.
 The best places to visit in Graz include some curious modern attractions that you won’t find somewhere like Salzburg.
 If you’ve ever wondered about visiting this underrated Austrian city, then this guide is for you.
-With this Graz itinerary you’ll see how you can spend 2 days in Graz and hopefully see why you should give it a chance.
+With this Graz itinerary, you’ll see how you can spend 2 days in Graz and hopefully why you should give it a chance.

 Best Time to Visit Graz

 The best weather for outdoor sightseeing is in late-April, May, September, and October.
-These months not only avoid both the high temperatures and heavier rainfall that come in summertime.
-This time of year also avoids Europe’s high season, but does mean you’ll miss out on summer festivals and outdoor dining.
-Winters of course are cold and snowy in Graz, but visiting in December is actually quite nice thanks to the city’s fabulous Christmas markets.
+These months have neither the high temperatures nor the heavier rainfall of summertime.
+This time of year is also outside Europe’s high season, but visiting then does mean you’ll miss out on summer festivals and outdoor dining.
+Winters in Graz are, of course, are cold and snowy, but visiting in December is actually quite nice thanks to the city’s fabulous Christmas markets.

 How to Get Around Graz

 To get everywhere we’ve included in this itinerary, it’s important you understand how to get around the city.
-There’s a strong focus on attractions in the heart of the city which you can easily walk between, but there are also places further out and up hills.
+There’s a strong focus on attractions in the heart of the city that you can easily walk between, but there are also places further out and up hills.
 Bad weather could also make walking less than desirable.
-Graz isn’t huge, but it’s still not the kind of place where you’ll want to walk from one end of the city to the other.
+Graz isn’t huge, but it’s still not the kind of city you’ll want to walk end to end.

-To get to the top of Schlossberg, if you choose not to walk up, you can either take the Schlossbergbahn Funicular or the Schlossberg Lift.
+To get to the top of Schlossberg without walking, you can either take the Schlossbergbahn Funicular or the Schlossberg Lift.
 The funicular uses the same tickets as public transport, while the lift costs €1.70 per trip.

 Where to Stay in Graz

-There’s no better place for a pampered stay while in Graz than the Palais Hotel Erzherzog Johann.
-This 4-star hotel set inside a former Baroque palace is situated just steps from Hauptplatz and features spacious and elegantly designed rooms.
+There’s no better place for a pampered stay while than the Palais Hotel Erzherzog Johann.
+This four-star hotel set inside a former Baroque palace is situated just steps from Hauptplatz and features spacious and elegantly designed rooms.

 If a balance of cost and comfort is important to you, consider a stay at the Zur Steirerstub’n pension.
-This small family run pension sits just across the river from the Old Town, has all the amenities you could need, and a really nice breakfast is served each morning.
+This small family-run pension sits just across the river from the Old Town, has all the amenities you could need, and includes a really nice breakfast served each morning.

 Budget options are few and far between in Graz, with Minihotel Graz serving as your best bet for value for money.
 Within walking distance of the main square, this budget hotel offers clean rooms and great facilities like a common area and shared kitchen.

-For more accommodation options in Graz check out Booking.com.
-They continuously offer the best rates and their custom service is on point.
+For more accommodation options in Graz, check out Booking.com.
+The company continuously offers the best rates, and its custom service is on point.

 The Perfect 2-Day Graz Itinerary